Over-Run/overrungl/doc/customizer/doc_on_customizer.md

 # The Modules Customizer

+This documentation is for customizer in version 0.6.0.

 ## Introduction

 The modules customizer is provided in order to comfort the start of users' development.

 ## Selecting Version

-Only the latest snapshot version is provided.
+The latest pre-release and snapshot version are provided.

 ## Selecting Modules